neondatabase/website/content/docs/introduction/billing.md

 Neon's charges for usage based on the following metrics:

 - **Compute time**: The amount time that Neon compute resources are active.
-- **Project storage**: The amount of data stored in your Neon projects.
+- **Project storage**: The size of the data and history stored for your project.
 - **Written data**: The amount of data written from compute to storage.
 - **Data transfer**: The amount of data transferred out of Neon.